nuno-joao-andrade/gemini-api-alloydb/README.md

 *   [ ] **Least Privilege Service Accounts:** Create a dedicated Service Account for the Cloud Run service with the minimum required permissions (e.g., `Cloud SQL Client`, `Pub/Sub Publisher`, `Vertex AI User`) instead of using the default Compute Engine service account.
 *   [ ] **API Management (Apigee):** (Optional) Deploy Apigee or API Gateway in front of your backend services for advanced rate limiting, quota management, analytics, and developer portal capabilities.
 *   [ ] **Secret Management:** Store sensitive configuration (DB passwords, API keys) in **Secret Manager** and mount them as environment variables in Cloud Run, rather than hardcoding them.
+*   [ ] **Force SSL and disable external IP:** In the connection of the database make sure you force and disable external IP.

 -----